The Ultimate Work Boot Size Guide: Finding Your Perfect Fit

 How Are Boots Sized?

 Everyone’s feet are individual, and correctly fitting boots are important.
 Remember, size and fit are different.
 Fit is affected by the style, last, and manufacturing technique used.
-In most instances, sizing runs true, but using a measuring guide will help direct you to the right choice.
+Sometimes, sizing runs true, but using a measuring guide will help direct you to the right choice.
 The correct fit allows for room in the toe box and no heel slip.
 If the boot is too big and the heel slips, it risks damage to you and the boot.
 If too small, you risk black and bruised toes.

 The Perfect Shoe Size